Storytelling in Career Development

 - What kind of environment do you like to work in?

 - Who was your favourite boss and why?

-- Has there ever been a situation where you felt your supervisor let you down?
+- Has there ever been a situation where you felt your boss let you down?
 How did you handle it?

-- It’s -40F on a Monday morning in February.
+- It’s -30C on a Monday morning in February.
 What is going to motivate you to get out of bed?

 - What did you dream of doing when you were a child and why?

 - Tell me about a time when things were going really well, when you felt on top of the world?
 What was this like?
-If you can’t come up with that, can you imagine what this would feel like?
+If you can’t come up with a time like that, can you imagine what it would feel like?
 Get descriptive.

 - If you were a billboard, what would it say?

-- If you knew you could not fail, what would you choose?
+- If you knew you could not fail, what would you choose to do?

-The exercises above have been adapted from the counseling principles of Mark L Savakis and Paul J. Hartung, and the work of Mark Franklin and Career Cycles.
-George Dutch offers insight on the topic of life-story writing for career change in The Canadian Journal of Career Development Volume 15.
+The exercises above have been adapted from the counselling principles of Mark L. Savakis and Paul J. Hartung, and the work of Mark Franklin and Career Cycles.
+George Dutch offers insight on the topic of life-story writing for career change in The Canadian Journal of Career Development, Volume 15.
 In addition, there are many examples of how story writing can successfully support a new career identity or facilitate a positive career change.
-Many career development theorists, Richard Nelson Bolles, Bernard Haldane and Vance Peavy among others, study storytelling.
+Many career development theorists — Richard Nelson Bolles, Bernard Haldane, and Vance Peavy, among others — have studied and promoted the benefits of storytelling.